 Fourteenth Court of Appeals, Houston, Texas - Honorable Charles W. Seymore

 Texas Board of Legal Specialization, Board Certified in Construction Law (2016)

-American Bar Association, Tort and Insurance Practice and Construction Law Sections
+American Bar Association, Section of Litigation, Construction Litigation, Construction Law and Tort and Insurance Practice Sections

 State Bar of Texas, Construction Law Section